wormholecowboy/programming-notes/git.md

 git checkout -b <newlocalbranch> origin/remotebranch

 ## Add remote branch from a local branch
+## Also works to set a local to a current remote
 git checkout <localbranch>
 git push <origin> <localbranch>:<newremotebranch>